 The following hygiene & safety protocols will be followed daily per the recommended CDC guidelines:

-- Using face masks that cover nose & mouth in public settings (See the Face Masks and Coverings Policy)
+Using face masks that cover nose & mouth in public settings is recommended for those not fully vaccinated

 Traveling to KDHE Travel and Exposure Locations